cdot/Ping/README.md

 The application is split into a UI and two services.
 The services are largely independent from the UI and can bring themselves into the foreground even if the UI detaches (is killed) but logging is still active.
 One of the services is responsible for GPS location, and the other for talking to the sonar device.

+## User Guide
+The app will automatically scan for bluetooth devices that offer the service required.
+You can shortcut this process by pairing your device with the sonar.
+Once you start logging using the "record" button, the background services will continue logging until you turn logging off.